Gayton McKenzie: Gang ties

-Miss South Africa
+Alleged xenophobia and racial comments

 In 2024, McKenzie was criticised for his alleged xenophobic and anti-immigration comments when he questioned the right of Chidimma Adetshina, who has immigrant parents, to contest the Miss South Africa contest.
 It later emerged from a Department of Home Affairs investigation that Adetshina's birth was allegedly registered fraudulently in South Africa, a matter the government intended to prosecute, and she then withdrew from the competition.

-Resurfaced Racial Slur Posts

-In August 2025, previously unseen social media posts on X (formerly Twitter) by McKenzie resurfaced, revealing his use of the highly offensive racial slur k-word aimed at Black South Africans.
+In August 2025, previously unseen social media posts on X (formerly Twitter) by McKenzie resurfaced, revealing his use of the racial slur kaffir, which is highly offensive in South Africa and is aimed at Black South Africans.
 Screenshots of posts dating back over a decade have circulated widely and drawn formal complaints from ActionSA and the African Transformation Movement to the South African Human Rights Commission and parliamentary ethics bodies.
 McKenzie responded via his X account, calling the renewed focus on his old remarks "hilarious" and asserting that critics "can’t bring out one racist thing I ever said", adding that he believes "Coloureds and Blacks are one people being treated differently mistakenly".

 Multiple political parties and commentators condemned McKenzie’s remarks, accusing him of hypocrisy given his recent legal efforts that contributed to the cancellation of the Open Chats Podcast due to its offensive comments about the Coloured community, including false claims of family inbreeding, while he himself had engaged in likewise charged rhetoric.

+Israel and water management cooperation

+Gayton McKenzie publicly describes himself as a supporter of Israel, and his statements are consistent with Christian Zionism.
+For example, he explains: “My Bible commands me to support Israel”.

+McKenzie and the Patriotic Alliance (PA) attracted media attention in South Africa in 2023 and 2025 for pursuing closer relations with Israel, in contrast to the African National Congress (ANC)-led government's official foreign policy.
+In particular, McKenzie and PA members travelled to Israel in 2023 to explore cooperation in water management, wastewater treatment, and Israeli technological innovation.

+McKenzie's engagement was motivated in part by an interest in applying Israeli expertise in desalination, sustainable agriculture, and water technology to assist South African municipalities and address issues such as water management and unemployment.
+Referring to the water crisis in Johannesburg, McKenzie reportedly stated that South Africa could learn from Israel to "sort out the water crisis in South Africa".

+Later, in April 2025, McKenzie approved the participation of PA members in a multi-party delegation and fact-finding mission that also included representatives from the Democratic Alliance (DA), and which met in Tel Aviv with Israeli President Isaac Herzog.
+Following the visit, nine South African MPs associated with the delegation declared that they had found "no evidence of apartheid" in Israel and described the country as "a vibrant, progressive, multi-racial and multi-ethnic society".